 Amazon: condition mappings

-While some marketplaces only allow 'new' products (in the original package), Amazon allows for a lot of different conditions so when creating offers it is important that you create an offer with the correct condition.
+While some marketplaces only allow listings of 'new' products (unopened and in the original package), Amazon allows you to list products in a variety of conditions for sale.
+When creating offers on Amazon, it is important to specify the correct condition using the condition values mentioned below.

-Once an offer is created for a specific SKU with a specific condition, this is 'locked' as you can not change the condition on an existing offer.
-In that case, the offer should be removed and a new offer should be created (but this requires a 24 hour waiting period before the SKU can be reused).
+Once an offer is created for a specific SKU with a condition value, this offer is 'locked', as you can not change the condition for an existing offer.
+In that case, the offer should be removed and a new offer should be created.
+A 24 hour waiting period is required before the SKU can be reused.

-The following list displays all the possible values the Amazon API accepts.
-In bold are the conditions relevant when creating offers for Amazon.
+This list includes all possible condition values which are accepted by the Amazon API.
+The conditions are bold are the ones that are relevant when creating offers on Amazon.

 - USED_LIKE_NEW = 1,